easterntechnosolutions/edventureinfotech/wp-content/plugins/popup-maker/readme.txt

 == Changelog ==

 View our [complete changelog](https://github.com/PopupMaker/Popup-Maker/blob/master/CHANGELOG.md) for up-to-date information on what has been going on with the development of Popup Maker.

+= v1.18.2 - 07/03/23 =

+* Fix: WP 4.9 missing `wp_get_environment_type` function notices

+= v1.18.1 - 03/08/23 =

+* Improvement: Add nonce to asset cache purging for admins.
+* Fix: PHP 8.2 Deprecated notices.
+* Fix: Bug in asset caching causing assets to falsly determine they couldn't be writtien.
+* Fix: Add backcompat fix for WP >5.3 `wp_date` errors.

+= v1.18.0 - 02/10/2023 =

+* Accessibility: Use newer WCAG `aria-modal` attributes and remove `aria-hidden` methods.
+* Improvement: Font Awesome 6 support for close button text.
+* Improvement: Add currently loaded popup count to Admin toolbar if enabled.
+* Improvement: Debug logging now auto truncates, and limits to 1 write per page load.
+* Tweak: Remove extra slash `/` from some asset paths.
+* Fix: Removes html from displaying in popup in place of privacy policy link.
+* Fix: Resolve issues with upgrade process button not always starting when clicked.
+* Fix: Extra escaping was causing some code to HTML to not render in dashboard notices.
+* Fix: Bug causing disabled name field to be shown in sub forms.
+* Fix: HTML entities in some trigger option fields were not being rendered properly.
+* Security: Obfuscate debug log file location using hash in file.
+* Security: Only allow users with permission to edit popup to toggle it on/off.
+* Security: Add nonce to object search API requests
+* Developer: New `pum_cookie_domain` filter.
+* Developer: Lots of PHPCS notices cleaned up, more to come.

 = v1.17.1 - 12/04/2022 =